afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

            task, resting state or surface-based analyses.
 The processing scripts are written in the tcsh language.

-           The typical goal is to create volumes of aligned resopnse magnitudes (stimulus beta weights) to use as input for a group analysis.
+           The typical goal is to create volumes of aligned response magnitudes (stimulus beta weights) to use as input for a group analysis.